Anyone who has attended or observed one of my courses, workshops or conference sessions has heard me ask the audience the question “Why Do You Care?”

 After 20+ years of conducting organizational training for 10,000+ participants within 22+ states, on 3 continents, the success of those learning events indicates that I delivered the required content in timely and relevant methods and address the participant’s needs – at least the majority of the time.

 However, just in case an audience member missed the relevant point(s), by summarizing with a “Why Do You Care?” statement, it reminds the audience why this particular content is beneficial and germane in a visible, clearly stated method.

 Multiple Learning Styles

-Since I am a visual person, both as a learner and presenter, I typically summarize the relevant points and objectives on a whiteboard or within a slide presentation during the discussion.
+Since I am a visual person, both as a learner and presenter, I typically verbalize and summarize the relevant points and objectives on a whiteboard or within a slide presentation during the discussion.
 This extra step ensures the topic(s) are summarized for both the audio and visual learners within the audience.